Membership Update: Your Questions Answered

 This personal anniversary was tried before and failed.
 How is a club supposed to keep tabs on members renewing?
 They will have to in order to ensure insurance cover.
 Not giving less admin but creating a huge amount of extra work to keep checking.

-As we have shown there are multiple ways in which to check who is a member.
-Every club has different procedures on how to access the club’s facilities and it is hard for Archery GB to know how to mandate this – however, the club should have knowledge of who is at the range and when.
+As we have shown there are a number of ways to check who is a member.
+Every club has different procedures on how to access the club’s facilities and Archery GB cannot mandate this – however, it is good practice for the club to always have knowledge of who is at the range and when.

-Any new or renewing archer that pays in September or October will start on the current 12-month period ending September 2025.
+Archers renewing in September or October this year will have membership ending September 2025.
 From 1 November 2024, any new or renewing archer’s membership will renew 12 months from the date they join.
-So it is not until November 2025 when this starts.
-Members will receive renewal reminders at 30, 7 and 1 day prior, the day of and 7 days and 30 days after their membership has lapsed if they do not renew.
+So it is not until November 2025 that a more dynamic membership year will come into effect.
+Members will receive several renewal reminder emails prior to their renewal, and further emails 7 days and 30 days after their membership has lapsed if they do not renew.

 Clubs currently accept members at all times of the year.
 This admin may not change – but could change if you ask the new member to complete their own Archery GB membership.
-Clubs could prevent new members joining until a certain date – for example September/October and April – therefore keeping all members on two specific dates throughout the year.
-Or clubs could let members join at any time and keep the lapsing members report to hand to remind members to renew alongside the email reminders they will get from Archery GB.
+Clubs could prevent new members joining until a certain date – for example September/October and April – therefore limiting renewals to two specific periods.
+We recommend that clubs use the lapsing members report on a monthly basis and remind members to renew alongside the email reminders they will get from Archery GB.

-Clubs and members should not allow non-members to shoot alongside Archery GB members, as we cannot be confident that the insurance cover limits are the same levels.
-Members who knowingly are shooting alongside those who are not members or the clubs who are knowingly allowing members to shoot alongside non-members could be invalidating their insurance as this would be in breach of the Archery GB Rules of Shooting.
+Clubs and members should not allow non-members to shoot alongside Archery GB members.
+Members who knowingly are shooting alongside those who are not members or the clubs who are knowingly allowing members to shoot alongside non-members could be invalidating their insurances as this would be in breach of the Archery GB Rules.

 Further emails will be sent in August instructing clubs on how to affiliate ahead of renewals opening for members on 2 September.